 Antifungal Foods and Herbs

-In the natural world, fungi make up the largest number of plant pathogens and are responsible for a diverse range of serious plant diseases.
-Fungi damage plants by killing their cells and by causing the plants stress.
-Over time, plants have developed different methods of protecting themselves from fungal diseases by producing powerful antifungal compounds.
+According to AUSVEG, "fungi constitute the largest number of plant pathogens and are responsible for a wide range of serious plant diseases.
+Fungi damage plants by killing cells and/or causing plant stress.
+Over time, plants have developed different methods of protecting themselves from fungal diseases by producing powerful antifungal compounds."
 These compounds found in plants, such as saponins, alkaloids and terpenoids, have antifungal properties for humans as well, and may help us in treating various fungal infections.
 Many foods and herbs contain antifungal compounds.